 Over-ear headphones are meant to cup your ears so you can wear them comfortably for hours at a time.
 These Beats are adjustable, like most headphones, so they'll fit your head without issue.
 However, your ears may not sit just right inside the ear cup unless your ears are relatively small.
 The craftsmanship of the earpieces leaves something to be desired, too, as many customers reported peeling materials after only six months' use.

-Beats vs Bose: Noise-Cancelling
+Beats vs Bose: Noise Cancelling

 Often, noise-cancelling comes down to what you can perceive.
 If you have sensitive hearing, you may be able to pick up a slight hissing sound while using these Beats wireless headphones.
 They employ Active Noise Cancellation (ANC), which is noise created through microphones in the ear cups to help block out background noise.
 The effect is staggering, and it really does block out almost all external noise.

-The downside is that this could be irritating to some listeners, but we’ve never had any issues with it, especially when listening to music or other audio.
+The downside is that this hissing noise could be irritating to some listeners, but we’ve never had any issues with it, especially when listening to music or other audio.
 You’re only likely to hear the sound when the headphones are on, but nothing is playing.

 Beats vs Bose: Audio Quality

-Traditionally, Beats are known for heavy bass, but that's not the case for the Beats Studio Wireless Over-Ear Headphones.
+Traditionally, Beats are known for heavy bass, but that's not the case for the Beats Studio3 Wireless Over-Ear Headphones.
 The sound quality of these Beats is more balanced than ever, but perhaps a bit muddled.
 Audio quality is largely subjective, so without trying them out yourself, you have to blindly trust reviewers – who all have a different set of ears.
 If clarity and purity in sound is what you seek, you won't find it in these Beats, but the quality is decent enough for all the other features you get.

 Beats vs Bose: Battery Life